Shelob9/headless-mode/README.md

 ## How To Use This Plugin

-1. Set hte constant `HEADLESS_MODE_CLIENT_URL` to the URL for the front-end client
+1. Activate plugin.
-2. Activate plugin.
+2. In wp-config.php, add a line defining the constant: `define( 'HEADLESS_MODE_CLIENT_URL', 'https://example.com' );` (be sure to change the URL to yours!)
 3. Profit

 ## Install With Composer